cheiily/hugo-site/content/_index.md

 Programming has been my interest all the way back since middle school when I introduced myself to c++ and since then I've always been hacking something up in my free time, as a hobby - whether it be a custom Discord bot with JDA, a simple text-based Game of Life simulation or a minimal CLI flashcards tool.

-<ins>**On this website you will find a selection of my personal projects**</ins>, all done after I joined the university.
+<ins>**On this website you will find most of my personal projects**</ins>, regardless of their state - some were finished and some were dropped.
+I believe it's important to learn from failures and be proud of the attempts.
+They were all started after I enlisted at the university.
 For each there is a short summary on the taxonomy page and an extended description in their own article.
-None of them are game projects (despite my specialization), but I'm actively working on a number of them right now and they will definitely find their place here in the future.

 </div>